gavinyork/zephyr3d/doc/markdown/base.listiterator.getprev.md

 the new iterator

-## Exceptions

-Error The exception is thrown if the iterator is not valid
+The exception is thrown if the iterator is not valid